GDPR article 28: order processing explained

 The factors mentioned above play an important role, especially when dealing with Cloud services, since this is often the starting point for order processing.
 Common GDPR regulations must also be observed when using Jira and Confluence, which is often overlooked.

 As the world’s leading expert on GDPR in the Atlassian ecosystem, we provide you with a complete toolkit to become fully GDPR-compliant in a simple and fast way.
-Use the GDPR (DSGVO) and Security for Jira und GDPR (DSGVO) for Confluence apps, to create notifications, obtain consent, anonymize personal user data, set rules for automation, access statistics and much more – all that you need to protect yourself with regard to the General Data Protection Regulation.
+Use Data Protection and Security Toolkit for Jira and Data Protection and Security Toolkit for Confluence.
+With these apps, you can create notifications, obtain consent, anonymize personal user data, set rules for automation, access statistics and much more – all that you need to protect yourself regarding the General Data Protection Regulation.

 Test our tools for 30 days free of charge on the Marketplace, and your Jira and Confluence instances will become GDPR-compliant in no time.